okhsunrog/complex-enum-macros/README.md

 ## Features
 - Convert enum variants to their discriminant values
+- Convert u8 codes back to enum variants with `try_from_code()`
 - Support for unit variants, struct-like variants, and tuple variants
 - Works with explicit discriminants
+- Default initialization of variant fields during code conversion
 - Zero dependencies in the generated code

 ## Installation